 (Download Adobe Acrobat Reader to view or print PDF)

 The Head Start/Early Intervention Department houses the Head Start, Early Head Start, and Voluntary Prekindergarten programs.
-These programs provide early education opportunities and comprehensive services to students Birth – 5 and their families.
+These programs provide early education opportunities and comprehensive services to students birth to 5-years old and their families.

 Head Start/Early Intervention Services

 - Enhance the knowledge and skills of Pre-K teachers, administrators, and support staff through strategic support

 - Support families in the early care and education of their child

 - Provide comprehensive services to children and their families

 - Expand the number of high-quality Pre-K programs/opportunities throughout the district

 All Head Start/Early Head Start students receive an array of comprehensive services while in the program.

 Education services are provided through daily classroom experiences that help to develop skills that are important for success in kindergarten.
 Classrooms are organized to provide a variety of opportunities for children to explore, discover, and grow.
 There are routines and a daily schedule to structure the day.
 Head Start classrooms are communities where children learn how to get along with others, solve problems peacefully and learn the academic skills they need to be successful in school.
 Children are screened using a variety of developmental screening instruments.